ghithi-code/alx-system_engineering-devops/0x00-shell_basics/README.md

 11 ---> Script that lists all files in current directory and the parent of the working directory and the /boot directory.
 12 ---> script that prints the type of the file named iamafile.
 13 ---> Create a symbolic link to /bin/ls, named __ls__.
+14 ---> Script that copies all the HTML files from the current working directory to the parent of the working directory.